 Check your spelling.
 Check it again.
 Have someone else check it.
 Then again.
 There will still be mistakes, but they will be fewer.

 You are going to make mistakes.
 You have already made mistakes.
 Accept this now, and get help tracking them down.
 Everyone has to do this.
 Everyone.
 Also, beware of spell checkers that are integrated with word processing programs.
 They are very handy, but frequently make mistakes.

 Typos and spelling mistakes and will do their best to elude you.
 Plan a way to track those errors down that doesn’t rely solely on built-in spelling and grammar checkers.
 This is another good reason to Collaborate.

 Collaborating by exchanging storytelling ideas is an essential part of the creative process.
 Find out what others are doing.
 Look for ideas and resources that you missed.
 Don’t let shyness or caution prevent you from seeing what else is being done, and how others are telling their stories.
 When you open the collaborative door, it will make you and your work stronger.
-Look among those working on the same commemorative theme, or post questions on the Ideas Exchange.

 As the remarkable Helen Keller said,

 “Kill Your Darlings” means getting rid of your most precious and self-indulgent parts of your story for the greater good.
 Those are the ideas that you believe you think are smart, funny, dramatic, or beautiful.
 They are usually the parts you are most proud of and can’t imagine cutting, which is why they are called your ‘darlings.’
 Watch for the worst of them.
 They are distractions, and they dilute your work.

 Confirm that you have all the information necessary to retrace your steps to identify, cite, and track down all references, quotes, photographs, and anything else that you have used as a source in the creation of your story.
 You may not need to include all of that information, but you need to have access to it when and if the need arises.